skahack/letter-spacing/README.md

 # Letter Spacing

-This package provides font settings for adjusting letter-spacing.
+This package provides font settings for adjusting letter-spacing in Atom.